MLHale/nebraska-gencyber/teachers/phishing/email-headeranalysis.md

 The header is like a passport for your email.
 The header receives an entry at every stop along the way by the email server it encounters.
 As a result, the more servers the email is routed through, the longer the header.

 Now, if you observe [email-header1.txt](./email-headers/email-header1.txt) there seems to be a lot of **`Received:`** entries in there.

-Where in this file do we start to trace the email source and its various hops to the final destination?
+> So, where in this file should we start to trace the email source/origin and the stops that it took to get to the final destination?

 Here is some information to help us do this.
-As an email travels from the source to its destination, each server adds its header entries to the top of the header, which is at the top of the email body to begin with.
-So if we want to trace the email origin, this will be the very first **`Received:`** entry encountered from the **bottom of the header**.
+As an email travels from the source to its destination, each server adds its header entries to the top of the email body.
+So if we want to trace the email origin, this will be the very first **`Received:`** entry encountered from the **bottom of the raw email**.
 If you see something like `Received-SPF:`, ignore it.

 For [email-header1.txt](./email-headers/email-header1.txt) start scanning from the bottom of the header towards the top and examine the very first **`Received:`** entry.
 It looks like this: